groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/loading-files-from-different-sources/_index.md

 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-With [**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) you can process files from various sources: from local disk, from streams, from cloud storage and so on.
+With [**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) you can process files from various sources: from local disk, from stream, from cloud storage and so on.
 <!--
 [**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) also enables you to convert remotely located documents.
 The conversion of a remote document would be similar to [loading a document from a stream]({{< ref "conversion/net/developer-guide/advanced-usage/loading/loading-files-from-different-sources/load-file-from-stream.md" >}}).
 To convert a remotely located document you must:
 *   Specify the method to obtain remotely located document stream;